Distance to a Road: 3.2 miles

 As we drift slowly away from the remote shoreline, the clouds break briefly and sunlight shines upon the Remote Spot.
 We couldn’t have asked for a better ending to our journey into Delaware remoteness.

 The worst thing that happened to us was…somehow, the camera sensor got sprayed with gunk…Love it when that happens when you need the camera the most.

 Our trip to and from the Delaware Remote Spot, including documentation time, took approximately 3 hours to complete.

 And one last video:

 Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
 Our goal is to raise enough funding simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
 This work depends on donations from people like you.
-If you like what we do, please Click here to make a tax deductible donation to support Project Remote today.
+If you like what we do, please Click here to make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…